pranjalsharma26/Security-surveillance-system/README.md

 Only for sharing purpose for SIH task

 This project is entirely for the MIXORG organization for the purpose of SIH.
-It includes various features for the purpose of maintaining security in the building or aagy kaa yogi tu likh dena....
+It includes various features for the purpose of vehicle surveillance and parking management in residential, business complexes and toll plazas.

-Currently features that we are submitting are as mentioned below-
+Currently we are sumbitting few of the features.
+Following are the featuers that we are submitting as of now-
 1. Object Segmenatation which is done using Mask-RCNN technique in which multiple objects are detected from video.
-2. Extraction of number plate from vehicle in which we verify the vehicle entering in the building is of the person living in same building or not.
-Database used is MySQLite and tesseract is used for extraction and reading number plate.
+2. Extraction of number plate from vehicle in which we verify the vehicle entering in the building is of resident or a visitor vehicle.
+We have used MySQLite for database and Tesseract (OCR library of Python) is used for extraction and reading number plate.
 3. Web Interface built using Tensorflow.js in which a separate pre-trained model is deployed and currently hosted on chrome server.